 Instead of the Colorado, it’s the Genesee River that carves through the gorge, traveling over three major waterfalls and reaching heights of 600 feet.
 The park has more than 60 miles of hiking trails, ensuring you’ll be able to find the perfect lookout spot to witness the bucolic sights.

-Today it’s known as providing some of the best views of the Nutmeg State and beyond.
+Today it’s known for providing some of the best views of the Nutmeg State and beyond.
 Perched atop the 1,000-foot tall mountain, visitors to Heublein Tower are provided with panoramic views of the Farmington River Valley, Long Island Sound and the Berkshires.
 You may even be able to catch a glimpse of Mount Monadnock, 80 miles away in New Hampshire.

 The Aquinnah Cliffs